-I am speaking on behalf of Canada, Iceland, Liechtenstein, Norway and my own country Switzerland.
+I am delivering this statement on behalf of Canada, Iceland, Liechtenstein, Norway, United Kingdom and my own country Switzerland.